webtretech/nestjs-mailer-react-adapter/README.md

   public example(): void {
     this.mailerService
       .sendMail({
-        to: 'test@nestjs.com',
+        to: 'test@webtretech.xyz',
-        from: 'noreply@nestjs.com',
-        subject: 'Testing Nest Mailermodule with template ✔',
+        subject: 'Testing React template',
         template: 'welcome', // The compiled extension is appended automatically.
         context: {
-          // Data to be passed as props in your template.
+          // Data to be passed as props to your template.
           code: 'cf1a3f828287',
           username: 'john doe',
         },